Parker Shotguns and other classic American shotguns evoke images of the ‘glory days’

 A few years later, I found myself accompanying my stepfather to various gun clubs, delivering supplies for shooting and reloading.
 I was getting old enough to begin thinking about owning a shotgun.
 At the time, you had to be about 12 to hunt small game in the great state of Michigan and I was very excited about the idea of graduating from my cherished Crosman 760 Pumpmaster air rifle.
 It might have been the bane of many neighborhood sparrows and starlings and squirrels, but it did not have real firepower.

 One Sunday morning during a delivery trip, a small crowd gathered around the back of a pick-up truck belonging to a well-known grouse hunter.
 As I made my way to the front of the pack, I overheard one fellow tell his buddy, “John’s Parker finally came in.”
 The crowd hushed as John brought out the small canvas-covered case and gingerly placed it on the tailgate like a relic.
 John carefully removed the fancy new double from its handsome leather trunk.
 It was the first shotgun I had ever seen stored in such a manner.
-The little Parker Reproduction 28 revealed that day inspired the envy of all the gathered.
+The little Parker Reproduction 28-gauge revealed that day inspired the envy of all the gathered.
 The gun remained the topic of much discussion at the club for some time to come.

 I started seeing so many advertisements for it showing up in the backs of magazines my grandpa subscribed to: Field and Stream, Outdoor Life, Sports Afield.
 The advertisements depicted the Parker Reproductions neatly nestled next to an unlucky grouse, or carefully placed on top of a tweed shooting jacket.
 It didn’t take long for these pictures to start conjuring images in my head of crowds gathering around me at the gun club.
 There in my mind, I’d be popping the latches on the case containing my new “repro” and would proceed to shoot 25 straight with the little gun.
 I just knew that if I had one of these doubles, I would be the wingshooter who garnered even my grandpa’s respect.
-My game bag would be full of grouse, woodcock, and the occasional pheasant during the day’s hunt.
+My game bag would be full of ruffed grouse, American woodcock, and the occasional ring-necked pheasant during the day’s hunt.

 Unfortunately, my dreams of being the toast of the gun club came to an abrupt halt one day.
 I had finally worked up the courage to ask my stepdad if my first shotgun could be a Parker.